mocks-server/main/packages/config/README.md

 * __`name`__: Getter returning the namespace name.
 * __`namespaces`__: Getter returning an array with children namespaces.
 * __`options`__: Getter returning an array object with children options.
+* __`set(configuration)`__: Set configuration properties to each correspondent child namespace and options.
+  * `configuration` _(Object)_: Object with configuration.
+Levels in the object correspond to child namespaces names, and last level keys correspond to option names.
+* __`value`__: Getter returning the current values from all child namespaces and options as an object.
+Levels in the object correspond to namespaces names, and last level keys correspond to option names.
+It can be also used as setter as an alias of the `set` method, with default options.

 ### Option instance